GoogleCloudPlatform/datacatalog-tag-engine/migrate/clone_retire_how_to.md

 1. Create an aspect type in Dataplex for each tag template that you want to clone.
 Make sure that the fields in your aspect type match the ones in your tag template.

 2. Open the existing `mappings.yaml` and edit the contents of this file based on your mappings.
-The default `mappings.yaml` is meant for you to modify and shows you how to specify the mappings.
-Here are the contents of the default file
+The default `mappings.yaml`, which is located in the `migrate` directory, is meant for you to modify.
+The contents of the file show you how to specify the mappings.
+For convenience, they are copied below:

 ```
 mappings: